 If your sleep apnea is very mild, simple lifestyle changes like losing weight, avoiding sleeping medications, and not eating before you sleep may help.
 But if your symptoms are more severe, the physician may prescribe a device that will keep your lower jaw in a forward position to open your airway as shown at the left.

-One of the devices Drs.
-Murphree and Reed use for this purpose is the Myerson device.
+One of the devices Dr. Murphree uses for this purpose is the Myerson device.
 You can see what it looks like to the right.
 We will take an impression of your teeth and can fabricate the device in about 15 minutes.
-The straps on the side can be adjusted to a variety of positions, and this device leaves your jaw free to move in every direction but backwards, leading to increased comfort while you sleep.
+The straps on the side can be adjusted to a variety of positions, and this device leaves your jaw free to move in every direction but backward, leading to increased comfort while you sleep.